Dear Office of Undergraduate Research Community,

 - Remember that everyone’s home environments look different.
 Your mentees may have different levels of access to technology and may have differing levels of caregiving obligations.

 Self-care and collective care fosters a healthy research environment

 - Remind your mentees (and yourself) to step away from the computer and the news and include exercise or other self-care activities into their schedules.

 - If your mentees express concerns about health, housing, family, food, technology, etc., be responsive.
-Think about offices across campus who are working with students to address concerns, like the Counseling Center, the Feed U Pantry, the Marriott Library (to checkout laptops and hotspots), and the Office of Financial Aid for emergency funding.
+Think about offices across campus who are working with students to address concerns, like the Counseling Center, Center for Student Wellness, the Feed U Pantry, the Marriott Library (to checkout laptops and hotspots), and the Office of Financial Aid for emergency funding.

 - Be flexible with deadlines and changing schedules.

 - For mentees who are nearing graduation, consider helping them develop a realistic action plan to meet a rapidly changing job market.